alexanderGugel/ied/CONTRIBUTING.md

-# Contributing to ied
+# Contributing to nom

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 This project adheres to the [Contributor Covenant 1.2](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [alexander.gugel@gmail.com](mailto:alexander.gugel@gmail.com).

-The following is a set of guidelines for contributing to ied.
+The following is a set of guidelines for contributing to nom.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 ## Submitting Issues

-* You can create an issue [here](https://github.com/alexanderGugel/ied/issues/new), but before doing that please read the notes below and include as many details as possible with your report.
+* You can create an issue [here](https://github.com/alexanderGugel/nom/issues/new), but before doing that please read the notes below and include as many details as possible with your report.
 If you can, please include:
   * The version you're using